Qazzzie/PlaThyme/CONTRIBUTING.md

 #  Issues and Pull Requests
 # How to file a bug report?
+Currently there exists this discord for new members interested in PlaThyme.
+Find it here! https://discord.gg/4bAcxfAP86 Or email
 # How to suggest a new feature?

 # Code of Conduct